Bhagavad Gita Chapter 5 Verse 25 Meaning

 Available in 28 languages

-This verse from Chapter 5 of the Bhagavad Gita highlights a practical insight: The sages obtain absolute freedom or Moksha when their sins have been destroyed, their dualities have been torn asunder, they are self-controlled, and they are intent on the welfare of all beings.
+This verse carries the weight of lived truth.
+The sages obtain absolute freedom or Moksha when their sins have been destroyed, their dualities have been torn asunder, they are self-controlled, and they are intent on the welfare of all beings.
+In the context of finding true renunciation through inner detachment while remaining engaged in the world, these words illuminate the principle of liberation from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team